ObjectSpace.memsize_of(obj) should return with sizeof(RVALUE)

 I think we should break compatibility here and properly document, cause people just have no idea about this now

-Updated by ko1 (Koichi Sasada) over 5 years ago
+Updated by ko1 (Koichi Sasada) almost 8 years ago

 - Status changed from Assigned to Closed